Schubert puzzles and integrability I: invariant trilinear forms: Introduction

 An important difference between $K(Gr_k(\CC^n))$ and $H^*(Gr_k(\CC^n))$ is that the latter is a graded ring.
 Equation (\ref{eq:LR}) for $H^*$ then implies that $\ell(\lambda)+\ell(\mu)=\ell(\nu)$, where

 is the number of \defn{inversions} of the string $\kappa$.

-In \S\ref{ssec:Bmatrix} we define the ``inversion number'' of a path through a puzzle, and in particular, the inversion number of (a clockwise path around) a puzzle piece.
+In \S\ref{ssec:Bmatrix} we define the {\em inversion number} of a path through a puzzle, and in particular, the inversion number of (a clockwise path around) a puzzle piece.
 If two paths $\gamma$, $\gamma'$ through a puzzle have the same start and end points, then the difference of their inversion numbers is proven in \S\ref{ssec:Bmatrix} to be the sum of the inversion numbers of the pieces in between $\gamma$ and $\gamma'$.

 It is straightforward to calculate the inversion numbers of puzzle pieces; the ones in \eqref{eq:d1tri} have vanishing inversion number, whereas the $K$-pieces have inversion number $1$.
-We'll always draw our pieces with their inversion numbers in the center, e.g. $\uptri[1]{10}{10}{10}$, omitting it only when the inversion number is zero.
+When drawing a piece we'll put its inversion number in the center, e.g. $\uptri[1]{10}{10}{10}$, omitting that only when the inversion number is zero.